PostgreSQL vs. MariaDB: Features, Performance, Use Cases

 For companies searching for a new relational database management systems (RDBMS), established open source RDBMS like PostgreSQL and MariaDB will likely be at the top of the list.
-Each offer their own advantages and disadvantages, so comparing PostgreSQL vs. MariaDB head to head is a worthwhile exercise.
+Each offer their own advantages and disadvantages, so evaluating PostgreSQL vs. MariaDB is a worthwhile exercise.

-In this blog, we compare Postgres vs MariaDB, with sections that compare data types, performance, scalability, consistency, availability, security, and when to use one option over the other.
+In this blog, we consider the pros and cons of MariaDB vs. PostgreSQL, with sections that compare data types, performance, scalability, consistency, availability, security, and when to use one option over the other.

 At the surface, PostgreSQL and MariaDB are very similar databases.
 Both are mature, open source relational database management servers (RDBMS).
 MariaDB is over a decade old and PostgreSQL is over 22 years old.
 PostgreSQL is the more mature of the two offerings, is offered on more platforms, and includes additional APIs and access methods.

 From a popularity perspective, PostgreSQL is currently ranked as the 4th most popular database on db-engines.com, with MariaDB the 12th most popular.
 Among RDBMS, PostgreSQL remains the 4th most popular, with MariaDB as the 8th most popular option.

 Read Our Full Guide to Open Source Databases